-Famed Australian Singer/Songwriter Russell Morris chose two of Peter’s Artworks for his album Red Dirt – Red Heart released 23rd October 2015.
+Famed Australian Singer/Songwriter Russell Morris AM chose two of Peter’s Artworks for his award winning album, Red Dirt – Red Heart released 23rd October 2015.

 November 2016 – With this album, Russell won the Aria Award for the best Blues and Roots Album.

 Peter’s painting and the words to one song appear on this link: https://www.youtube.com/watch?v=dIWrAqj6GVo .